carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > > 6 Jun    2015       7.24
 > > ~~~
 > > {: .output}
+> > We see that the monthly rainfall in June was 7.91 inches.
 > > and:
 > >
 > > ~~~